marcode95/ror-social-scaffold/README.md

 ## Getting Started

-**To get this project set up on your local machine, follow these simple steps:**
+**To get this project set up on your local machine follow these simple steps:**

 **Step 1**<br>
 Navigate through the local folder where you want to clone the repository and run